ihunhh/Smart_parking_lot/README.md

 * This project is ***ADATA Technology co.*** cooperate with ***FCU*** to make a ***smart parking lot***

+* my duty is monitor and indicate every parking space, and communication between parking lot with server

 ### Main purpose:

 * Applying ***ADATA's LED lights*** to be a smart parking lot indicator

-  * We have to drive and control it
+  * We have to drive and control it through wifi